MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 - CRS contains: **addresses, profile data (phone number, martial status, nickname .. etc)**.

-- Customer service: **preferences, email in rize (there is an email in RBs but they raised an issue fro the email to be from Rize isntead) , Pingone data, scan reference for Jumio**.
+- Customer service: **preferences, email in rize (there is an email in RBs but they raised an issue for the email to be from Rize isntead) , Pingone data, scan reference for Jumio**.

 - Spending balance is the balance without the money in the savings pot while Current balance is the total amount of money you have.